Manoo-hao/BS32010/final_assignment/readme.md

 ###Raw sequences

-Contains the unaligned amino acid sequences of the identified homologs.
+Contains the unaligned amino acid and DNA sequences of the identified homologs.

 ###Structures

-Contains pdb files of a crystal structure that was retrieved from the protein databank as a model, and a structure of a homolog that was modelled based on it.
-Furthermore, sequential chimera-sessions were added in order to reconstruct illustrations used in the report
+Contains .pdb files of a crystal structure that was retrieved from the protein databank(PDB) as a model, and a structure of a homolog that was modelled based on it.
+Furthermore, sequential chimera-sessions were added in order to reconstruct illustrations used in the report.